elte-deep-network-development/.github/profile/README.md

 If any issues arise with GitHub, Git, or the Organization, contact me at [imremolnar@inf.elte.hu](mailto:imremolnar@inf.elte.hu).

 Happy teaching! 🎓

-## Embedding Images

-If you would like to embed images in your notebooks, please use the following Google Drive directory: [Link](https://drive.google.com/drive/folders/1g7NdB1_wudK222NdX4N4welojm8QSn3a?usp=sharing)

 # TODO 2025/26/1